rumpkernel/rumprun-packages/tor/README.md

 Instructions
 ============

-The Makefile utilizes sudo to automagically prepare a writable disk image with the contents of the `image` directory.
+Run `make`:

+```
+make
+```

 In the `image/conf` directory, there are several torrc files, torrc, torrc.relay and torrc.exit.
 If you do nothing, the default torrc file is identical to torrc.relay, providing a minimal relay only configuration.
 If you would prefer to run an exit, copy torrc.exit to torrc for a minimal exit configuration instead.
 Modify these files as you see fit.
-If sudo isn't configured for the user building this unikernel, either build as root or manually intervene as root to handle disk image creation.

-Run `make`:

-```
-make
-```

 Build the file system image (WARNING: the following step will use `sudo` and currently works only on Linux):